 - bad weather conditions

 - poor gear maintenance

 - fishery conflicts or vandalism

 - destructive fishing techniques

-So many of us rely on the fish in the ocean to feed their families and it seemed like we saw the ocean as this never-ending source of food.
-But this is simply not the case.
+So many of us rely on the fish in the ocean to feed their families.
+It seems like we saw the ocean as this never-ending source of food, but this is simply not the case.